-Tools: The District agrees to provide all tools, equipment and supplies required by the District and the Industrial Safety Regulations for the performance of employment duties.
+Equipment: The District agrees to provide all tools, equipment and supplies required by the District and the Industrial Safety Regulations for the performance of employment duties.

-Non-Owned Automobile Insurance: The District will not require members of the bargaining unit to use their personal vehicles on District business.
+Non-Owned Automobile Insurance: The District will not require employees to use their personal vehicles on District business.